A table of smartly-dressed guests chat over drinks, each with a garnish of orange floating on top.

 The Executive Committee, which is chaired by the Chief Executive, consists of the Executive Directors and certain other senior executives.

-The Executive Committee ordinarily meets at least every four weeks and has day-to-day responsibility for the running of the Group's business.
+The Executive Committee ordinarily meets on average, 12 times a year and has day-to-day responsibility for the running of the Group's business.
 It develops the Group's strategy and annual revenue and capital budgets for Board approval.
 It reviews and recommends to the Board any significant investment proposals.
 This Committee monitors the financial and operational performance of the Group and allocates resources within the budgets agreed by the Board.
 It considers employment issues, ensures the Group has an appropriate pool of talent and develops senior management workforce planning and succession plans.

 A note of the actions agreed by, and the principal decisions of, the Executive Committee, is supplied to the Board for information in order that Board members can keep abreast of operational developments.